compintell/Mooncake.jl/SUPPORT_POLICY.md

 At any given point in time, `Mooncake.jl` supports the current Long Term Support (LTS) release of Julia, and the latest release version of Julia 1.
 Consequently, the versions of Julia which are officially supported by `Mooncake.jl` will change (almost) _immediately_ whenever a new Julia LTS version is declared, or a minor release of Julia is made.

-For example, the LTS is 1.10 and the latest release is 1.11 at the time of writing.
+For example, the LTS is 1.10 and the latest release is 1.11, at the time of writing.
 When 1.12 is released, we will
 1. bump the Julia compat bounds in `Mooncake.jl` to require either 1.10 or 1.12,
 1. cease to run CI on 1.11,
 1. cease to provide bug fixes for 1.11,
 1. cease to accept 1.11-specific bug fixes, as we will not be running CI for 1.11 and therefore will not be able to test that they have worked.

-In short: as far as `Mooncake.jl`'s future releases, 1.11 ceases to exist the moment 1.12 is released.
+In short: as far as `Mooncake.jl`'s future releases are concerned, 1.11 ceases to exist the moment 1.12 is released.

 Note that these changes are not applied retrospectively to existing releases of `Mooncake.jl`.
 Suppose that `Mooncake.jl` is at `v0.4.50` when 1.12 is released.